User GuidesCreating Acts, Chapters, Scenes & Beats

 Adding Nodes

-1. Right-click (or use the + button) on any node in the document tree
+1. Click the + button on any node in the document tree

 2. Select the type of child node to add